axone-protocol/docs/docs/tech-documentation/ontology/general-principles.md

 Some definitions:

-- Concepts: represent entities in the knowledge domain to be shared.
+- Concepts: represent the main formalized elements of the domain.
-- Relationships: represent links between concepts.
+- Relationships represent links between concepts.
-- Properties: associated with concepts.
+- Properties: represent specific attributes or characteristics of the concepts themselves.
-- Axioms: logical rules that define relationships between concepts and properties.
+- Axioms: represent logical statements or rules that define relationships between concepts, properties, and instances, ensuring the consistency and coherence of the knowledge represented within the ontology..
-- Instances: specific examples of concepts.
-- Individuals: concrete instances of classes representing objects in the application domain.
-In OKP4, individuals are used to represent real-world datasets and services.
+- Instances: the concrete instances of concepts representing objects in the application domain.
+In OKP4, instances are used to represent all the resources of the dataverse.

 Some examples of ontology: